-- External functions must be explicitly declared with pure or impure. - A deprecated semantics is that external functions (and functions defined in Modelica directly or indirectly calling them) without pure or impure keyword are assumed to be impure, but without any restriction on calling them.
+- External functions must be explicitly declared with pure or impure. - If a function is declared as impure any function extending from it shall be declared as impure. - A deprecated semantics is that external functions (and functions defined in Modelica directly or indirectly calling them) without pure or impure keyword are assumed to be impure, but without any restriction on calling them.
 Except for the function Modelica.Utilities.Streams.print, diagnostics must be given if called in a simulation model.